 The IRS considers any tips you receive to be part of your wages or income.
 This means that you are required to not only report tips totaling $20 or more per month to your employer, you may also have to pay taxes on this income.
 Your employer will deduct federal income, state and local tax as well as Medicare and Social Security taxes from your income.
 Because you include your tips along with your standard pay, the process of filing taxes on your tips is no different than it is for someone filing taxes on any other source of income.
 Each year, the IRS releases income minimums that must be reached before you are required to file taxes.
 When your income reaches this threshold, depending upon your age and filing status, you must file a tax return for the year.
+There are, of course, social security loopholes for seniors, but these are an exception rather than a standardized rule for most working adults.

-Understanding FICA Tax
+Looking at FICA Tax

 Social Security and Medicare contributions are collectively known as FICA, or Federal Insurance Contributions Act taxes, and are mandatory payroll deductions that both employees and employers must pay.
 Social Security accounts for 6.2 percent of this tax, and the Medicare contribution is 1.45 percent.
 Because employers and employees are responsible for making these contributions, the total amount of FICA taxes collected are 15.3 percent.

 However, there is a threshold on the amount of your income that is subject to Social Security tax.
 For tax year 2017, this amount is $127,200, up 7 percent from the 2016 threshold amount of $118,500.
 There is, however, no limitation on the amount of your income that is subject to the other component of FICA tax – Medicare.
 There is also a lesser known aspect of FICA taxes that are imposed on wages in excess of $125,000 for married filing separately status, and $250,000 for taxpayers who are married filing jointly.
 This 0.9 percent Medicare surtax, also known as the Additional Medicare Tax, went into effect on January 1, 2013, as a provision of the Affordable Care Act.
+Understanding social security benefits strategy options such as these are absolutely critical.

 Reporting Tip Income